-Dr. Elizabeth “Blair” Solow is an Instructor of Medicine in the Division of Rheumatic Diseases.
+Dr. Elizabeth “Blair” Solow is an Assistant Professor of Medicine in the Division of Rheumatic Diseases.
 Dr. Solow received her M.D. degree from The University of Texas Medical School at Houston.
 She completed her internship and residency training at UT Southwestern in Dallas.
 Dr. Solow stayed on to receive her fellowship training in Rheumatology at UT Southwestern.
 During her Rheumatology fellowship she completed a Masters in Clinical Science from UT Southwestern Center for Translational Medicine.
 Dr. Solow participates in patient care, the education of medical students, residents, and fellows, and clinical and translational research in rheumatoid arthritis.

 Upon completing her fellowship in 2012, Dr. Solow joined UT Southwestern as full-time faculty.
-She has been supported by the American Heart Association, and focuses the majority of her time on conducting translational research under the mentorship of Drs.
-David Karp, Wanpen Vongpatanasin, and Philip Shaul.
-Dr. Solow’s research focuses on endothelial dysfunction in rheumatoid arthritis.
-The remainder of her time is allocated towards patient care and education of medical students, residents, and fellows, clinical and translational research in rheumatoid arthritis.
-Dr. Solow is actively involved in the American College of Rheumatology, and she is currently serving on the Governmental Affairs Committee.
+Dr. Solow participates in patient care, the education of medical students, residents, and fellows, clinical and translational research in rheumatoid arthritis.
+Dr. Solow is actively involved in the American College of Rheumatology, and she is currently serving on the Committee on Rheumatologic Care.

 - Improving the delivery of care for patients with rheumatic disease.

 - Update in Rheumatology: Evidence Published in 2013.

 - Solow EB, Kazi S, Makris UE Ann.
 Intern.
 Med.
 2014 Apr

 UT Southwestern (2018)